The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train ticket price||£8 (€9)|

-Trains from London to Luton cover the 28 miles (45 km) long trip taking on average 25 min with our travel partners like Thameslink or East Midlands Trains.
-Normally, there are 50 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £3, but the average price of train tickets is £8.
+Trains from London to Luton cover the 28 miles long route taking on average 25 min with our travel partners like East Midlands Railway, London North Eastern Railway, Thameslink or East Midlands Railways.
+Normally, there are 125 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £8, you can find the cheapest train ticket for as low as £4.
 Travellers depart most frequently from London Victoria and arrive in Luton.